 Parents of students who are receiving special education and/or related services receive additional rights under Connecticut State law.
-Requests by such parents must be accommodated within ten (10) school days of the receipt of such requests and within three (3) school days of the receipt of such requests if the requests are made in order to prepare for a meeting regarding an individualized education program or any due-process proceeding.
+Requests by such parents must be accommodated within ten (10) school days of the receipt of such requests and within thtps://doi.org/10.2016/j.ch/ (3) school days of the receipt of such requests if the requests are made in order to prepare for a meeting regarding an individualized education program or any due-process proceeding.